Dr. Bradley Eyford DC and Dr. Dena Marie Terranova DC

 When should you worry about a headache?

-The headache, most of the time, is benign and resolves with pain killers and rest.
+Most of the time, the headache is benign and resolves with painkillers and rest.
 If the headache increases in severity and lasts for more than two days, it is better to consult a doctor for migraine treatment.
 Headache associated with any of the following symptoms can also be a sign of a serious condition:

 • Loss of consciousness